splunk/public-o11y-docs/sp-oncall/spoc-integrations/grafana-integration-guide.rst

 complete.

-Repeat these steps as necessary, creating separate Notification Channels for each Routing Key you’d like utilized and assigning the Notification Channel on each Dashboard Panel you’d like to alert you.
+Repeat these steps as necessary, creating separate Notification Channels for each Routing Key you'd like utilized and assigning the Notification Channel on each Dashboard Panel you'd like to alert you.

 **Include an Image on the Alert**
 ---------------------------------